 For the legionaries stationed here, that meant a daily life caught between routine and constant threat.
 Small forts every few kilometres, watchtowers within sight of each other, patrols in every kind of weather.
 In winter, snow fell on armour designed for a Mediterranean climate.
 In summer, Atlantic winds lashed the bare hilltops.

-Who Held the Line?
+Who Held Hadrian’s Wall?

 A common image shows the Wall manned by Italian legionaries.
 The reality was far more complex.